• Skip to primary navigation

 In this case, the purpose of Overlapping Squares Icon and the warning message is to inform you that the process of screen recording is still in progress.

-When you are done with screen recording, click on Stop Recording option and the warning message should disappear.
+When you are done with screen recording, you can click on Stop Recording option use Command + Control + Esc keyboard shortcut to dismiss the notification.

 2. While Using Screen Sharing